dulaku/alsanna/README.md

 ``alsanna`` only supports Python 3, but has no Python dependencies outside the standard library.
 Arguments are documented with ``argparse``, so you can get a full list by reading the top of the file or by running ``python alsanna.py -h``.
 I could copy and reformat them here, but I'm not going to.

+``alsanna`` assumes "invisible" proxying - that is, it assumes the software it's proxying doesn't know it's being proxied.
+So you're responsible for configuring that software to send its traffic to the port you set ``alsanna`` to listen to, which you can often do by listening on the port the software expects and configuring your ``hosts`` file to point traffic for the hostnames the software uses to yourself instead of using DNS.
+You're also responsible for telling ``alsanna`` where to send traffic it receives.

 The editor chosen by default is ``nano``, but you should choose one available on your system.
 The default configuration expects a certificate and private key, both in ``.pem`` format, at ``./tls_cert.pem`` and ``./tls_key.pem`` respectively.
 If you already have a TLS-intercepting proxy for HTTPS, an easy way to get these would be to export the certificate and key you're already using and convert them to ``.pem`` format.

 Some screenshots: